 If you going to use it to prepare large meals like roasted turkey, chicken, pizza, bread, or cake, then you will need a large capacity oven.
 The best options would be units with 22 quarts capacity or higher.
 If you need it for preparing basic meals or don’t have a large cooking demand, then a small capacity unit is a good option.

 In addition to this, pay attention to the number of racks the appliance comes with.
 Look for models with multiple racks because the more they are, the more spacious the oven is plus you will be able to cook more or different food at the same time.

 Some models like the Breville BOV845BSS above also have auto-eject racks which partially pop out once the door is opened.
 If you can invest in such a model the better because they not only offer sufficient space for cooking, but also make it easier to remove the food.

-While convection ovens are known to be fast, effective and overall sufficient, they are not all built equally.
-There some that might not be able to properly cook an entirely turkey simply because the heating elements are not up to par.
+While convection ovens are known to be fast, effective, and overall sufficient, they are not all built equally.
+There some that might not be able to properly cook an entire turkey simply because the heating elements are not up to par.

-Therefore, if you are going to roast meat a lot which often tend to require higher heat, then you will need to pick a unit that feature strong enough heating elements so that it’s as efficient as possible.
+Therefore, if you are going to roast meat a lot which often tends to require higher heat, then you will need to pick a unit that features strong enough heating elements so that it’s as efficient as possible.

 The fan plays a major role, but the more the heating elements the better.
 You will be able to program the unit such that it’s able to produce the required heat to cook your food properly and furthermore, more heating elements help to ensure that the oven performs well every time.